emilianospezi/spaarc_documentation/3_a_ibsi_benchmark_check.md

 ### [See video](videos/MICE_IBSI_Benchmark_check_with_workflow.mp4)

-From the following folder:
+From the following folder for the spaarc Python code:

-> ~/spaarcpython/benchmark_spaarc_plugin
+> ~/spaarcpython/plugins/benchmark_spaarc_plugin

 The workflow **Testing_spaarc_with_phantoms.ice** should be loaded into MICE.